mongoose-os-apps/losant-temp-sensor/README.md

 ### Edit mode

-Since `losant-temp-app` goes into **deep sleep** soon after publishing data to MQTT broker, therefore passing commands via the console isn't possible as the device shuts off its UART connection.
+Since `losant-temp-sensor` app goes into **deep sleep** soon after publishing data to MQTT broker, therefore passing commands via the console isn't possible as the device shuts off its UART connection.
 This is where **edit mode** steps in.
 It is a mode that this app has in which **deep sleep is disabled for one boot cycle**.
 This mode can be activated/deactivated by pressing the `Flash` or `Boot` button after the device has finished booting.
 The built-in LED indicates whether this mode is on or off.
 **This mode must be turned on if you wish to configure the app after setting up WiFi and MQTT.**